 Over 70% of new cases come from small gatherings in households.
 We know all the ways to stay safe outdoors, but what about at home?

 We decided to find out for ourselves.
-We interviewed food safety expert Jhack Sepúlveda of the Eat Good Community to learn how we could protect ourselves at home for our ASK AN EXPERT series on Instagram Live (tune in Tuesdays at 8PM).
+We interviewed food safety expert Jhack Sepúlveda of the Eat Good Community to learn how we could protect ourselves at home.

 Jhack Sepúlveda is a Food and Nutrition Consultant with 12 years

 of specialized experience in the food industries Food Safety and